← ← Back

 🎬 MovieFinder's Take

 A 2003 film from an era before CGI overload, with real performances that still hit hard.
-Best for: genre fans and those open to something unconventional.
+Best for: viewers looking to try something new without being too demanding.

 — MovieFinder Editorial